homeymusic/mami.codi.R/README.md

 ### Finding the Tolerance Values

+“One difficulty with distinguishing between place and temporal (or place-time) models of pitch is that spectral and temporal representations of a signal are mathematically equivalent: any change in the spectral representation is reflected by a change in the temporal representation, and vice versa .
+Discovering what the auditory system does means focusing on the physiological limits imposed by the cochlea and auditory nerve.

+“For instance, the place theory can be tested using known limits of frequency selectivity: if pitch can be heard when only unresolved harmonics are presented (eliminating place information), then place information is not necessary for pitch.
+Similarly, if all the frequencies within a stimulus are above the upper limits of phase locking, and the temporal envelope information is somehow suppressed, then temporal information is not necessary for pitch perception.”

+from “Revisiting place and temporal theories of pitch”, Andrew J.
+Oxenham, 2014.

+The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: tolerance.
+Tolerance is used by the Stern-Brocot algorithm to find tone ratios as rational fractions that are then used to estimate the relative periodicity of chords.
+Tolerance acts as the physiological limits mentioned by Oxenham, above.

+Considering that the spatial and temporal signals had two different physiological origins, we searched a two-dimensional tolerance space in order to match model predictions with the large-scale behavioral results.
+It turned out that the values that best matched large-scale behavioral results were always the same for temporal and spatial tolerance.
+This might indicate that the physiological limitations exist higher in the auditory system than the low level spatial and temporal signals.

 MaMi.CoDi uses the Stern-Brocot tree to find rational fractions for the ratios within a given tolerance.
 How do we find the best tolerance values?
 For the MaMi.CoDi model we ran thousands of computations with